 Prevision for 2019, based on current traffic (5 terabytes per month).

-Mr. Feynman explaining photosynthesis in a simple and poetic way.
+Mr. Feynman explains photosynthesis in simple - almost poetic - words.